DograSurbhi/Hands-on-with-Spark-SQL/README.md

 2. Movies dataset.
 This file contains movies information and has the following format (genres are delimited by “|”) :
 Movie_id#movie_title#genre1|genre2|genre3|…

+The solution is provided with the extension (.ipynb) Please use jupyter notebook to run and test code